bestia-dev/database_web_ui_on_server/README.md

 ## Error handling

 We need some error handling now.
 We want to show a meaningful message to the user and to log something more detailed for the developer.
-Actix has a trait we can use for error handling.
+I will use the "thiserror" crate to customize the library errors.
+Actix has a trait that we can use to define the reporting behavior for errors in the web server.
+All the error handling is done in helper functions.
+So it is not duplicated in the specific response functions.
+The new feature "track_caller" shows the meaningful location in the source code where the error happened.

+## Refactoring

+The strongest feature of Rust is fearless refactoring.
+The compiler with the strict type system is so good that it catches every mistake while refactoring.
+After refactoring the code is neatly structured in functions and regions.
+These can be folded for better readability.

+## Final test

+We can finally try all the CRUD functionality of our application.
+We can also try the error handling and reporting when we enter bad data.
+Everything works like a swiss clock!
+Great!

+## Deploy

+I will use the knowledge from the last tutorial to deploy this all to my Google VM.
+I will restrict the access to this web app, so only I can modify the webpage_hits.
+But this will not be part of the tutorial.

+## Outro

+In the next tutorial we will code some WASM/Webassembly code for the browser.
+The mixing of presentation and data will happen on the client.

+This is all for today.
+Thank you for watching and see you next time.
+Find my code and tutorials on bestia.dev or github.

 ## cargo crev reviews and advisory